 If you love sharpness, you’ll love this lens.
 Some lenses are sharp in the center of the frame, some lenses are sharp at certain apertures.
 The Voigtlander 15mm is sharp everywhere, all the time.
 In the corners, in the center, shot wide-open, stopped down to F/11, it’s always super sharp.
 Somewhere between F/11 and F/16 we’re seeing this lens’ maximum sharpness.
 After that, sharpness starts to decline a bit due to diffraction, but that’s not to say it’s not sharp at F/22.
 It’s just not as sharp as it is at F/11.
 But in nearly all apertures it renders the world with a clarity that’s just astounding.
 Is sharpness everything in photography?
 Not really.
 But sometimes you can’t beat a crisp, clean image.

-Chromatic aberration, typically easy to spot in astro-photography, is kept in check (presumably by that aspherical element, Voigtlander?).
-Areas of the most intense contrast do show a tiny bit of color fringing, but as far as super-wide lenses go, this lens is almost perfect.
+Chromatic aberration, typically easy to spot in astro-photography, is kept mostly in check though areas of the most intense contrast do show a tiny bit of color fringing.
+As far as super-wide lenses go, this lens is almost perfect.
 Ghosts and flares are very easily controlled by the built-in lens hood.
 Pointing that big front element directly at the sun causes no reduction in contrast, and results in very small (and I would say rather interesting) flares.
 Stopping the aperture down can bring out some pretty exceptional sunstars surrounding super-bright light sources, an effect many (though not all) shooters enjoy.

 Portraits are possible, but the massive field of view demands that they be composed in a certain way.
 You’ll want your subject to be a part of the scenery and kept at a distance.
 Get too close and your subjects will take on unnatural facial proportions – no one wants that.
 Moreover you’ll want to keep the subject more or less in the center of the frame as opposed to near the edges, where subjects can become freakishly stretched and distorted.